fdgbt/42_init/README.md

 # 2019 Update
 There is a new version of the subject and some adjustment has been made with the objectives (02 03 etc).
-Objectives marqued as 'XX' are from new subject and also explained completely in the document.
+Objectives marqued as 'XX' are from new subject and are also explained completely in the document.
 The updated document, including old and new objectives, is available in French only and can be shared upon request.

 # Keywords